pwnren/OT-Server-Hardening-Baseline/README.md

 Level 3/2 (OT Servers) – Restricted workload access with controlled administrative paths

-Administrative access is enforced through a dedicated jump host tier.
-No direct lateral RDP from enterprise systems into OT workloads is permitted.
+Administrative access is enforced through a dedicated jump host.
+No direct RDP from enterprise systems into OT workloads is permitted.

 ✅ Suitable For
 - Enterprise IT environments